Saghen/blink.cmp/README.md

     -- controls which sorts to use and in which order, these three are currently the only allowed options sorts = { 'label', 'kind', 'score' },

-    prebuiltBinaries = {
+    prebuilt_binaries = {
       -- Whether or not to automatically download a prebuilt binary from github.
 If this is set to `false` -- you will need to manually build the fuzzy binary dependencies by running `cargo build --release` download = true,
-      -- When downloading a prebuilt binary force the downloader to resolve this version.
-If this is uset -- then the downloader will attempt to infer the version from the checked out git tag (if any).
+      -- When downloading a prebuilt binary, force the downloader to resolve this version.
+If this is unset -- then the downloader will attempt to infer the version from the checked out git tag (if any).
       --
+      -- Beware that if the FFI ABI changes while tracking main then this may result in blink breaking. force_version = nil,
+      -- When downloading a prebuilt binary, force the downloader to use this system triple.
+If this is unset -- then the downloader will attempt to infer the system triple from `jit.os` and `jit.arch`.
+      --
-      -- Beware that if the FFI ABI changes while tracking main then this may result in blink breaking. forceVersion = nil,
+      -- Beware that if the FFI ABI changes while tracking main then this may result in blink breaking. force_system_triple = nil,
     },
   },